|

 3

-Century when the railway and its station came in between
+the 19th Century when the railway and its station

-saints to be canonised, in 1401.
-After his death many
+last English saints to be canonised, in 1401.
+After

-had only 120 houses while the Old Town had 232 houses.
+it had only 120 houses while the Old Town had 232

 As the Quay developed as a resort, with the towns